Historical Apoplexy · State Legislative Adaptations · Pennsylvania

 communities devastated by deindustrialization;

-region.
+Pennsylvania region.

 (2) Within five (5) years of the effective date of this

-chapter, the department shall expand the program to not fewer
+chapter, the department shall expand the program to not

-than twenty-five (25) food assurance centers statewide, with
+fewer than twenty-five (25) food assurance centers

-by the department.
+communities as defined by the department.

 (3) The department shall prioritize locations with the